 ROCORI High School drops parking lot flag ban after protest

 COLD SPRING, Minn.
-(KMSP) - School officials at ROCORI High School are dropping a newly-implemented policy that banned all flags on vehicles in the student's parking lot, after students organized a peaceful protest.
+(KMSP) - School officials at ROCORI High School in Cold Spring, Minnesota are dropping a newly-implemented policy that banned all flags on vehicles in the student's parking lot, after students organized a peaceful protest.

 The students were informed of the new policy on the first day of school on Tuesday.
 On Wednesday, the student parking lot was full of vehicles flying the American flag.